awsdocs/aws-directory-service-admin-guide/doc_source/step4_test_ec2_access.md

 Use this step in the directory consumer account\.
 To complete this procedure, you'll need some information about the directory owner account\.

 **Note**
 Make sure to attach the **AmazonSSMManagedInstanceCore** and **AmazonSSMDirectoryServiceAccess** managed policies to the IAM role permissions for your instance before starting the steps in this procedure\.
-For information about these managed policies and other policies you can attach to an IAM instance profile for Systems Manager, see [Create an IAM Instance Profile for Systems Manager](https://docs.aws.amazon.com/systems-manager/latest/userguide/setup-instance-profile.html) in the *AWS Systems Manager User Guide*\.For information about managed policies, see [AWS Managed Policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_managed-vs-inline.html#aws-managed-policies) in the *IAM User Guide*\.
+For information about these managed policies and other policies you can attach to an IAM instance profile for Systems Manager, see [Create an IAM instance profile for Systems Manager](https://docs.aws.amazon.com/systems-manager/latest/userguide/setup-instance-profile.html) in the *AWS Systems Manager User Guide*\.For information about managed policies, see [AWS Managed policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_managed-vs-inline.html#aws-managed-policies) in the *IAM User Guide*\.

 1. Sign into the AWS Management Console and open the AWS Systems Manager console at [https://console.aws.amazon.com/systems-manager/](https://console.aws.amazon.com/systems-manager/)\.